 In 1971-72, Professor Chris Drummond delivered a series of lectures that, the following year, officially gave rise to an annual departmental lecture series known as the Edmund Kemper Broadus lectures.

-Professor Katherine Binhammer will be delivering public lectures on the theme “The Novelization of Money.”
+Professor Katherine Binhammer delivered three public lectures on the theme “The Novelization of Money.”

 If capital were a novel, what story would it tell?
 Bringing together twenty-first-century and eighteenth-century cultures of financialization, this series of lectures answers that the narrative of downward mobility, not upward mobility, is the surprising form the story of capital takes.
 Novels of financial loss counter-intuitively demonstrate the way narrative thrives from the impossible temporality of compounding economic growth.
 Our cultural belief that infinite economic growth will bring wealth to all -- the narrative that we can ‘uplift the whole people’ -- suggests that the story, itself, is the problem.
 These lectures will plot capital’s story to prove that in order to save the planet from unsustainable growth, we need to read more novels.

-All three lectures talks take place at 3:30 p.m. in Lecture Theatre 1 of the Humanities Centre, University of Alberta.
+All three lectures took place at 3:30 p.m. in Lecture Theatre 1 of the Humanities Centre, University of Alberta.

 Tuesday 10 October: Lecture 1: “The Narrative Exchange of Downward Mobility”

 Thursday 12 October: Lecture 2: “The Character of Debt: Leveraging Fiction”

 Friday 13 October: Lecture 3: “The Plot of capital: 1742-2012”